Private school: Canada

-In 1999, 5.6% of Canadian students were enrolled in private schools, some of which are religious or faith-based schools, including Christian, Catholic, Jewish, and Islamic schools.
-Some private schools in Canada are considered world class, especially some boarding schools with a long and illustrious history.
+In 1999, 5.6% of Canadian students were enrolled in private schools, some of which are religious or faith-based schools, including Christian, Jewish, and Islamic schools.
+Some private schools in Canada are considered world-class, especially some boarding schools.
 Private schools have sometimes been controversial, with some in the media and in Ontario's Provincial Ministry of Education asserting that students may buy inflated grades from private schools.